Swayam4717/communication_support/README.md

 Set up the Android app as the child device and enter the room code created by the parent.

-### Running the Web Parent App
+## Running the Web Parent App

-Expo web development mode currently has issues with Metro/HMR in this project, so the web parent is tested using a production-style export.
+Expo web development mode has had Metro/HMR issues in this project, so the web parent is tested using a production-style export.

 ```bash
 cd D:\communication_support\focus-test